-MISSION: Lake Technical College's mission is to meet the educational needs of the community by offering a variety of high quality career-technical training opportunities.
+The mission of Lake Technical College is to be an integral component of the economic growth and development in our community by offering a variety of high quality career-training opportunities.

 Lake Technical College prohibits discrimination in admission to, or access to, or employment in its programs and activities on the basis of race, color, national origin, sex or sexual orientation, marital status, age, religion, disability, genetic information, gender identity or expression, or any other characteristic prohibited by law.
 The district provides equal access to district facilities to the Boy Scouts and other patriotic youth groups, as required by the Boy Scouts of America Equal Access Act.